 - Published on Monday, April 21, 2014

-While the innovations the authors describe are truly breathtaking in their technological sophistication, the authors are wrong to assert that these products and services come at "almost zero marginal cost of reproduction" (BM p.
+While these innovations are truly breathtaking in their technological sophistication, the authors are wrong to assert that these products and services come at "almost zero marginal cost of reproduction" (BM p.
 62).
-For information technology (IT) and the "information economy" based on it are not energy-neutral; they use costly energy, much of it generated by fossil fuels that continue to supply 80% of the world's energy and emit greenhouse gases when used.
+Information technology (IT) - and the "information economy" it fuels - is not energy-neutral.
+Rather, its energy needs are quite costly, coming from fossil fuels that emit greenhouse gases and continue to supply 80% of the world's energy.

-So these technologies are costly also in the sense that their electricity use contributes to climate change that is now widely agreed to have adverse consequences for human welfare (IPCC 2014, and Tony Bonen's blog; Duncan Foley (2013) examines the growth trajectory of IT from a classical political ecoomy perspective in his paper).
-Economists and policy makers need to re-examine the claim that life-improving digital technologies - except for the initial development costs - are almost cost-free.
+Technologies' use of energy is also costly in its contribution to climate change, which is now widely agreed to have adverse consequences for human welfare (IPCC 2014 and Tony Bonen's blog; Duncan Foley (2013) examines IT's growth trajectory from a classical political economy perspective).
+Economists and policy makers need to re-examine the claim that life-improving digital technologies are cost-free after their initial development costs.